Qurate Retail (NASDAQ:QRTEB) Sees Unusually-High Trading Volume

-Shares of Qurate Retail, Inc. (NASDAQ:QRTEB) saw unusually-high trading volume on Tuesday .
-Approximately 11,018 shares changed hands during mid-day trading, a decline of 4% from the previous session’s volume of 11,441 shares.The stock last traded at $12.97 and had previously closed at $13.30.
+Shares of Qurate Retail, Inc. (NASDAQ:QRTEB) saw an uptick in trading volume on Monday .
+1,190 shares changed hands during trading, a decline of 90% from the previous session’s volume of 11,970 shares.The stock last traded at $12.13 and had previously closed at $12.55.

 Qurate Retail Company Profile (NASDAQ:QRTEB)